mdalmaruf/SAS-Tutorial/SAS  Basic Part 3.md

 ## Understanding p-value and t-value

 ### Hypothesis Testing:
-In hypothesis testing, we start with a null hypothesis (H0), which is a statement that there is no effect or no difference.
-The alternative hypothesis (H1) is what you want to prove.
+Hypothesis testing involves two competing hypotheses:
+- **Null Hypothesis (H0)**: There is no effect or no difference.
+- **Alternative Hypothesis (H1)**: There is an effect or a difference.

 ### p-value:
-- **Definition**: The p-value is the probability of obtaining test results at least as extreme as the observed results, assuming the null hypothesis is true.
+- The p-value is the probability of obtaining test results at least as extreme as the observed results, assuming the null hypothesis is true.
 - **Interpretation**:
   - A **low p-value** (≤ 0.05) provides strong evidence against the null hypothesis, suggesting it should be rejected.
   - A **high p-value** (> 0.05) provides weak evidence against the null hypothesis, suggesting it should not be rejected.
-- **Example**: A p-value of 0.001 means there is a 0.1% chance that the observed data would occur if the null hypothesis were true.
+- **Example**: Suppose we are testing whether a new drug is more effective than a placebo.
+If the p-value is 0.001, it means there is only a 0.1% chance that the observed effectiveness would occur if the drug had no effect (null hypothesis is true).
+Hence, we reject the null hypothesis and conclude the drug is effective.
 - **Usage**: The p-value helps determine the statistical significance of the test results.

 ### t-value:
-- **Definition**: The t-value measures the size of the difference relative to the variation in the sample data.
+- The t-value measures the size of the difference relative to the variation in the sample data.
 It is used in t-tests to determine if there is a significant difference between means.
 - **Calculation**:
   \[
   t = \frac{\bar{X} - \mu}{\frac{s}{\sqrt{n}}}